mienaikoe/ziyu/Chapters/3-9-Interlogue.md

 A few breaths to calm haeself.

-"It's been two days–"
+"I don't know if you can hear me down there but I'm still alive.
+It's been two–"

 Thi choked back a tear and listened to the stale echo of hae voice in the cabin.

-"Two days, four va'la... since launch."
+"Two days.
+Four va'la... since launch."

-"This is my *last* first ... first log since radio silence at apogee.
+"This is my first *last* ... first log since radio silence at apogee.
 I passed through the obscura unscathed.
 Whether this was an intentional gesture or, *heh*, just dumb luck, I...
 I don't know."

 "Of course, you know by now, that the obscura is surrounding all of Ara like a shell.
 Not just our own corner of the sky."

 "When I look out the window, All I see is light.
 I can't look for very long.
 It's so bright."

 "I had to walk against the walls to orient the window away from Ara.
 But the obscura is still... it's everywhere I can see and incredibly bright.
 Shining a bright pale red-infrared."